Skip to Main Content

 Established by the Oregon State University Alumni Association in 1981 in tribute to an extraordinary man and his contributions to OSU and the State of Oregon.
 The award honors OSU alumni who make significant contributions to society and whose accomplishments and careers bring acclaim to the university.

 E.B.
 Lemon, ’11, served OSU for more than 70 years.
 His call for a “permanent alumni home on campus” was one of three primary reasons for the Memorial Union’s construction.
-Heavily involved with the OSUAA and OSU Foundation, his legacy includes creating the publication that is now the beloved Oregon Stater
+Heavily involved with the OSUAA and OSU Foundation, his legacy includes creating the publication that is now the beloved Oregon Stater.

 Criteria and nomination form for the E.B.
 Lemon Distinguished Alumni Award.

-Dan Poling Service Award
+Dan W. Poling Service Award

 Established by the Oregon State University Alumni Association in 1989 to honor dedication and service to Oregon State University.
 The award is presented to an OSU supporter who exemplifies Dan Poling's sustained service to the university.